|

 character using a mobile-phone or something like

+that.
 I learned a lot of things in those

 early days.
 I was naive and I was ripped off once